Rituximab and Hyaluronidase Human Injection (Rituxan Hycela™)

 - Heart Problems: This medication can cause chest pain, irregular heartbeats, and heart attack.
 Let your provider know if you have any history of heart problems.
 Notify your healthcare provider right away if you develop irregular heartbeats or call 911 if you experience chest pain.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment and for at least 12 months after treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-You should not breastfeed while receiving this medication, or for 6 months after.
+You should not breastfeed while receiving this medication, or for 6 months after your last dose.